Ultis/rawr/ReadMe.txt

 Version History
 ---------------
+Beta 13.1:
+ - Fix for several Optimizer crashes.
+If you can get the Optimizer to crash still, please e-mail me your character file (cnervig@hotmail.com).
+ - Fix for Rawr.Mage requiring .NET 3.5.

 Beta 13:
  - Rawr now includes a Retribution model, built by Anarkii!
 Since it's our first Ret release, it may have some bugs, so please report anything you find wrong with it, and welcome to Rawr, Retadins!
  - Added an Optimizer feature.
 The Optimizer works by looking at different combinations of gear that you have available (mark items as available by clicking the diamond next to the item in the charts), and finding the best possible set of gear.
 There's lots to see in the Optimizer, so give it a try, and let us know how it works.
 One known issue with the optimizer: Unique gems may be used multiple times; best to just not mark any unique gems as Available for now.